Polonica.net: Contents

-The web portal presented articles (mainly written by Polish Catholic priest Henryk Jankowski who was banned from preaching for a year, after he said Poles should not tolerate a Jewish minority in the Polish government) propagating anti-Semitism, as well as a "List of Jews in Oppressed Poland" ("Lista zydow w zniewalanej Polsce"), which showed so-called "real Jewish surnames" of many well-known Polish public people next to their "new" Polish surnames, including their biographies dating back to the period before the Second World War.
-Journalist Adam Michnik, historian and politician Bronisław Geremek, former president Aleksander Kwaśniewski and former Prime Minister Tadeusz Mazowiecki appeared on that list.
+The web portal presented articles (mainly written by Polish Catholic priest Henryk Jankowski - whom was banned from preaching for a year after he said Poles should not tolerate a Jewish minority in the Polish government) propagating anti-Semitism, as well as a "List of Jews in Oppressed Poland" ("Lista zydow w zniewalanej Polsce"), which showed so-called "real Jewish surnames" of many well-known Polish public people next to their "new" Polish surnames, including their biographies dating back to the period before the Second World War.
+Journalist Adam Michnik, historian and politician Bronisław Geremek, former president Aleksander Kwaśniewski, and former Prime Minister Tadeusz Mazowiecki appeared on that list.

 The list was an inspiration for poster titled "Żydzi won z katolickiego kraju" ("Jews, get out of a Catholic country!") by Polish Street art artist Peter Fuss.
 The poster was displayed in Koszalin in 2007 with the aim of encouraging people to see an exhibition on Anti-Semitism.
 The exhibition caused great controversies and was closed before opening by the police.

 In the section "Red Resumes", columnists of the portal presented "true resumes" of Polish politicians including their "real" Jewish surnames.
 For example, ex-president of Poland Aleksander Kwaśniewski was presented as Izaak Stoltzman, and Jacek Kuroń as Icek Kordblum.
 The list also included Donald Tusk, Ludwik Dorn, Lech Kaczyński, Lech Wałęsa, Adam Michnik, Monika Olejnik, Sebastian Imbierowicz, or even Dorota Rabczewska, Gosia Andrzejewicz, Jolanta Rutowicz and Henryk Batuta (a fictional person).